mansuedei/epam-lab-node-js/README.md

 Run `npm run devStart` in the project folder.
 To run the API commands it is advised to install the 'REST Client' VSCode extension.
 Then you can run commands directly from the route.rest file.

+## HW4: How to register and login as a new user

+Start an express server as described above.
+You can use the authentication API both via 'REST Client' and in the interface.
+To use the latter, go to the [registration page](http://localhost:3000/login).

 ## Further help

 To get more help on the Node.js use `node -h` or go check out the [Introduction to Node.js](https://nodejs.dev/).